glihm/starkli/book/src/cairolang-tutos/starkli-101.md

-# Tutorial cairo-lang to Starkli
+# Starkli 101

-In this tutorial, you will be guided through two steps:
+In this tutorial, you will be guided from scratch to deploy contracts on Starknet.

-1. How to import your existing keys from cairo-lang to starkli.
+1. Preparing your cryptographic keys and account.
-2. Starkli 101 with a tutorial to interact with the blockchain.
+2. How to compile your Cairo contract with a simple contract example.
+3. Declaring a new contract class on Starknet.
+4. Deploying an instance of a contract on Starknet.

 ## Prepare an account